vedph/pythia/doc/components.md

 Options:

 - `Tags`: the list of tag names to be blank-filled with all their content.
 When using namespaces, add a prefix (like `tei:expan`) and ensure it is defined in `Namespaces`.
-If the tags list is empty, all the tags will be blank-filled.
+If the tags list is empty, all the tags (but not their content) will be blank-filled.
 - `Namespaces`: a set of optional key=namespace URI pairs.
 Each string has format `prefix=namespace`.
 When dealing with documents with namespaces, add all the prefixes you will use in `Tags` here, so that they will be expanded before processing.

 ## Attribute Parsers